Al-rimi/java/Classes-and-Object/README.md

 2. **Create an application** to check if the Java class `Fraction` is functional.

 ### Sample Output
-The sample output format is for reference only.
-Feel free to change the output format as long as it is clearly understandable.

 #### Example 1:
 **Input**: